cogwirrel/pi-nav/README.md

 Edit `config.py.example` to point to your endpoint which can also be found on the AWS IoT console, and remove the `.example` extension

+## Setting up simpledb credentials

+Create a user in IAM for your pi, adding a policy which allows full access to simpledb

+Paste the access key id and secret key into `db/credentials.py.example` and remove the `.example` extension

 ## Running pi-nav

 Copy everything onto your pi (I recommend you put it in `/home/pi`), eg: